 Art.
 4 provides an exhaustive list of matters excluded from the scope of application of the Convention.
 See, supra, Chapter 3 regarding the scope of the Convention.

-6.10 The Convention does not elaborate on what particular "necessary" measures can be taken for the protection of the adult in an urgent situation.
-The competent authority concerned shall assess the nature, degree and impact of the urgency.
-Although it is the urgency in and of itself that should dictate what necessary measures should be taken in each case, "any necessary measures" should be limited to address the urgency of the situation.
+necessary measures" should be limited to address the urgency of the situation.
 This is, of course, a matter for the competent authorities in each Contracting Party to determine on a case-by-case basis.

 (c) Duration of urgent measures